ZX Spectrum cassette tapes database

 The aim of the database is to identify all known cassettes (or as many as possible) that were originally released for the ZX Spectrum, In order to archive this (mammoth task) we need to obtain as many tapes as possible - this is where you can help if you have any boxes of old unwanted Spectrum tapes then don't bin them donate them to this worthy project.

-lf you have a tape or a .tzx of a tape we seemed to have missed then please let us know - contact us
+lf you have a tape or a .tzx of a tape we seemed to have missed?
+Then please let us know - contact us

 Additionally we always need donations to help with development, hosting, bandwidth and purchasing tapes :)